mglo196/module-7-challenge/README.md

 ## Important
 Make sure to download and unzip the starter code files and make your own repository with the starter code.

-Before you start, download the starter codeLinks to an external site..
+Before you start, download the starter code links to an external site.

 ## User Story